 Damascus was bred in 1964 by Edith Bancroft, daughter of American turf icon William Woodward Sr. the owner of Belair Stud.
 Mrs. Bancroft inherited the famous white with cherry red polka dots, red cap colours from her father but chose to race under her own banner.
 Hall of Fame trainer Frank Whiteley was in charge of the racing career of Damascus.
 He was a good looking bay with black points, more in colour and appearance to his dam sire.
 Damascus was strong, sound and very likeable to be around.
 Whiteley took his time with Damascus, letting him grow into his strong frame, before sending him out to race.
 He won three of four races as a two year old, late in the season, culminating with his win in the Remsen Stakes.

 After wintering in South Carolina, Damascus came out running.
 He blazed the track leading up to the Kentucky Derby with wins in the Bay Shore and Wood Memorial Stakes.
 He met his arch rival Dr. Fager for the first time in the Gotham Stakes and was beaten by a half length, one week prior to his Wood Memorial triumph.
-In the Churchill Downs paddock Damascus became very nervous in front of the large gathering of people and the inherent noise associated with the Derby.
+On Derby day in the Churchill Downs paddock Damascus became very nervous in front of the large gathering of people and the inherent noise associated with the Derby.
 He was rank and edgy leading up to the race and had sweated excessively.
 Damascus lost the Derby to 30 to 1 shot Proud Clarion.